accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 # Safety pre-conditions

+Safety pre-conditions prevent memory safety problems within `unsafe` blocks.

-A safety pre-condition is a condition on a type that must be upheld when a value type constructed.
+What are the conditions that must be upheld when `b.as_mut()` is called?

 ```rust,editable
 fn main() {